serbrious/neuro-sdk-cpp/README.md

 `bool forceAction(std::string gameState, std::string whatToDo, std::vector<std::string> listOfActions)`
 Forces a decision from Neuro based on the list of registered actions.
 Params:
-- 'gameState': A string containing the current game state.
+- `gameState`: A string containing the current game state.
-- 'whatToDo': A string describing what you want Neuro to do.
+- `whatToDo`: A string describing what you want Neuro to do.
-- 'listOfActions': A vector of strings containing the names of the actions that Neuro should consider when making a decision.
+- `listOfActions`: A vector of strings containing the names of the actions that Neuro should consider when making a decision.

 Returns:
 - `bool`: True if the action was successfully forced, false otherwise.